Are you postpartum? Learn how to get rid of the baby weight without going through a lot without mommy and me fitness classes.

 Over time you should notice your physical fitness improving.

-Nutrition and physical activity should be at the of that list.
+Nutrition and physical activity should be at the top of that list.
 Keep your nutrition balanced with nutrient dense food.

 Start slowly with getting back to physical exercise, don’t go too extreme at first and as the intensity increases, start slowly and make sure your pelvic muscles are ready for it.